A New Stride in Racing!

 *** hobbles are allowed

 Races can be held at a pace or trot.
 All horses participating in RUS events must be registered with either the United States Trotting Association or Standardbred Canada in the name of the current owner.
-No horse under the age of three shall be eligible to start, however horses older than 14 will be permitted.
+No horse under the age of three shall be eligible to start, however horses older than 14 will be permitted to race in non-betting racing under saddle events.
 Horses used in the Fair Series races must show a charted mile in 2:20 or faster under saddle.

 Horses that plan on racing under saddle must have RUS electronic eligibilities activated prior to entering for any RUS event.
 This is in addition to the eligibility they hold for regular harness events.